Managed Backup as a Service: The UK MSP Guide for 2026

 The infrastructure behind a managed backup service matters.
 You need a platform that supports multiple clients from a single interface, gives you centralised monitoring and alerting, and produces the reporting you need without manual effort.

-BOBcloud is built specifically for MSPs in this position — a white-label platform with per-client dashboards, automated monitoring, and the storage infrastructure to back it up.
-If you're looking to add managed backup as a service line without building the infrastructure yourself, it's worth a look.
+BOBcloud is a UK white-label managed backup platform built specifically for MSPs — with per-client dashboards, centralised monitoring, and the storage infrastructure to back it all up.
+Over 200 UK MSPs use it to deliver managed backup as a service to their clients.

 The client demand is there.
 The margins are good.
 And the risk of not offering it — watching a client lose three years of data because their USB drive failed — is a conversation no MSP wants to have.